monashnlp/NLP-ML-Reading-Group/README.md

 - [Past meeting repo](past-meetings)

 ## 2024 Schedule
+### 29. CultureInstruct: Curating Large-Scale Cultural Instructions from the Web
+- Date: 19/09/2024
+- First Speaker: Thanh will present his work on CultureInstruct: Curating Large-Scale Cultural Instructions from the Web
+- In the second part, Hao will have a practice talk on "Red Teaming Speech-specific Safety of Large Multimodal Models"

 ### 28. Introduction to GraphRAG
 - Date: 13/09/2024
 - First Speaker: Linhao will provide an introduction to GraphRAG.